hluk/CopyQ/docs/faq.rst

 If you cannot find any such issue, `report a new bug
 <https://github.com/hluk/CopyQ/issues/new>`__.

-Try to provide following detail.
+Try to provide following details.

-1. Application version
+- application version
-2. Operating System (desktop environment, window manager etc.)
+- operating System (desktop environment, window manager etc.)
-3. Steps to reproduce the issue.
+- steps to reproduce the issue
-4. Application log (see :ref:`faq-share-commands`)
+- application log (see :ref:`faq-share-commands`)
-5. Back trace if available (e.g. on Linux ``coredumpctl dump --reverse copyq``)
+- stacktrace if available (e.g. on Linux ``coredumpctl dump --reverse copyq``)